 Least Expensive: $214,900 (list price)

-300 Crockett St #108 was the least expensive property sold in Bouldin.
+was the least expensive property sold in Bouldin.
 This condominium is part of The Courtyard, originally built in 1980.
 Nestled in East Bouldin, these condos are close to South Congress while still offering the serenity that Bouldinites love.

-Longest Time to Sell: 226 days on market
+Longest Time to Sell: 226 Days on Market

-413 W Live Oak St is a unique home amongst the many unique homes in Bouldin.
+is a unique home amongst the many unique homes in Bouldin.
 This stilted craftsmen has a warmth and serenity that comes at a price.
 Although clearly designed with this in mind, it sits on our 100-year floodplain.
 Fortunately, for the sellers (and our property value), it was able to fetch a competitive cost per square foot once it found the right buyers.

-Shortest Time to Sell: 0 days on market
+Shortest Time to Sell: 0 Days on Market

 In this category, we have a 5-way tie!
 More remarkably, 51 of the 152 homes sold in Bouldin went under contract in less than a week.
 Yes, one-third of the houses sold were gone in 7 days or less.
 (Shameless plug: every property that we sold in Bouldin was part of that third.)